 California’s statewide average jumped 13 cents on Friday to $5.07 a gallon, making it the first state ever to have an average price above $5 a gallon.
 Its average price rose another 11 cents to $5.18 Saturday.

-There are now nine states – California, Hawaii, Nevada, Oregon, Washington, Alaska, Illinois, New York and Pennsylvania, where the average price is already over $4 a gallon, with New York and Pennsylvania crossing the $4 mark with the latest reading.
+There are now 11 states – California, Hawaii, Nevada, Oregon, Washington, Alaska, Illinois, New York and Pennsylvania, Connecticut and Arizona, as well as Washington, DC – where the average price was already over $4 a gallon, with Connecticut, Arizona and Washington, DC, crossing the $4 mark with the latest reading.

 Six more states – New Jersey, Massachusetts, Rhode Island, Vermont, Maryland and Delaware, are within a nickel of that $4 average.